A quiet day of surfing the internet at the local library was interrupted when Nazis kicked in the front door.

 The Nazis saluted the newcomer.
 Terra felt surprised to see a traditional military salute, rather than the Nazi salute she often saw on documentaries.

 The soldier nearest to the child put his hand on a holstered pistol.
 Terra and the other patrons gasped.
 She didn’t even have time to react as the soldier thumbed his weapon.
 Then to her surprise the soldier reached past his gun to pull out a small package.
-He unwrapped it to reveal a bar of chocolate.
+He unwrapped it to reveal a candy bar.

 “Chocolate?” the soldier asked with a heavy accent.
 He smiled as he offered it to the child.

-The patrons continued to stare at the soldiers, their expressions a mixture of shock and horror.
+The patrons stared silently at the soldiers, their expressions a mixture of shock and horror.

 The soldier with the chocolate leaned back, his brow furrowed.
 He looked to the officer, expectant.
 The officer issued orders in a soft, confident tone before the soldiers guarding the patrons dispersed.
 He said something to the SS soldier.
-The SS soldier glared for a moment before leaving without a word.
+The SS soldier glared for a moment then stalked away.

 The patrons exchanged nervous glances while the child trembled.
 Terra wondered when the nice guy act would disappear.

 Hanns smiled again as if waiting for questions.
-The patrons continued to stare.
+None came.

 Terra raised an eyebrow.
 Time travel? she thought.
 What kind of trick is this?

-Hanns cleared his throat again.
-“Ungesprächige Leute,” he said under his breath as he frowned.
+Hanns cleared his throat again and muttered something under his breath.
 His gaze searched the crowd.
 “If I may ask a favor, could someone tell me the current year and location?
 Given the language, I believe this to be the United States.”

-The blank stares of the patrons continued as did the room’s oppressive silence.
+The patrons answered Hanns’s question with blank stares as room’s oppressive silence filled the pauses between his questions.
 Footsteps made by patrolling soldiers and the occasional soft click of weapons stood out all the more in the awkward quiet.

 “Anyone?”
 Hanns asked as his gaze searched the gathered patrons.
 “Anyone at all?”

 Terra wondered if, perhaps, Hanns felt accustomed to people being more friendly with him.
-His charm was worthless when he dressed like a villain from an old war movie.
+His charm did little to set them at ease when he dressed like a villain from an old war movie.

 Hanns frowned again after another moment of silence.
 “Why do you stare at me like I’m a monster?”